jefflinwood/zapcircle/docs/src/content/docs/guides/getting-started.md

 This guide walks you through the basics of adding ZapCircle to your React-based web development project.

-At the end of the guide, you'll have human-readable behaviors for all of your React components (JSX or TSX).
-You'll also have created a new component directly from a behavior prompt, and generated unit tests for that component.
-We'll then take things a step further and modify how that component works with the ZapCircle Studio.

 # Important to know

 ZapCircle is a developer tool, and does not modify your production build or generate code at run time.
 You can review, modify, and test any generated code before adding it to source control - just like any other tool.